Donald-Dinerman/Undergraduate-Research/README.md

 course performance, course retake performance along with other metrics.

-Lastly, we built a Shiny App to host the predictive modeling and exploratory data analysis.
+Lastly, we built a Shiny App to host predictive modeling and exploratory data analysis.
 Advisors can freely interact with the app and extract insights at their discretion.

+Given dependency complications with hosting the app on a non-local server and privacy constraints with student information, a poster presentation will be displayed in place of the app.

 ## Authors